 About Me

-My passion is empowering families to meet their unique parenting goals when it comes to nurturing their babies.
+My passion is empowering families to meet their unique parenting and feeding goals when it comes to nurturing their babies.
 I will listen to your concerns and honor your intuition; you know your baby better than anyone.
 I encourage you to listen to your instincts when it comes to parenting your child.
-Every parent/baby pair is unique, so every case is different.
-I provide information, resources and options based on your unique situation, your individual goals, all informed by experience, current research and evidence-based practice.
+Every parent/baby pair is unique, every case is different.
+I help with troubleshooting and brainstorming, provide information, resources and options for your unique situation, your individual goals, all informed by experience, current research and evidence-based practice.

 I'm a mom.
 I'm passionate about the sacred connection between parents and their babies.
 I grew up in mid-Michigan, graduated from the University of Michigan, then traveled, studied and lived all around the U.S. before returning to Michigan with my own family in 2016.
 I have two daughters, both of whom I breastfed.

 My own experience with birth and motherhood sparked my interested in the amazing field of lactation.
-I'm fascinated by the value of breast milk for its nutritional and immune properties, as well as by the important role that feeding plays in bonding and development.
-I had studied many things (psychology, yoga, massage, nutrition), but hadn't landed on a profession that felt just right until I began supporting parents in nurturing their babies.
+I'm fascinated by the value of human milk for its nutritional and immune properties, as well as by the important role that feeding plays in bonding and development.
+I have studied many things (psychology, yoga, massage, nutrition), and hadn't landed on a profession that felt just right until I began supporting parents in nurturing their babies.

 I was fortunate to study under some of the best lactation professionals (IBCLCs, midwives, doulas, naturopaths & herbalists), and graduate from the Lactation Consultation program at Birthingway College of Midwifery in Portland, Oregon in 2016.
-In 2017 I passed my IBCLC board exam and started my practice.
+After passing my IBCLC board exam I started my practice in Michigan.

 I especially love the flexibility of being in private practice, as I'm free to do lengthy visits with my clients, wherever they feel most comfortable.